-The Board of Directors (the "Board") is the Group's ultimate governing body, which has overall risk oversight responsibility.
+The Board is the Group's ultimate governing body, which has overall risk oversight responsibility.
 It approves the risk management framework, risk appetite, plans and performance targets for the Group and its principal operating subsidiaries, the appointment of senior officers, the delegation of authorities for credit and other risks, and the establishment of effective control procedures.
 The Board is assisted by the following board level committees in its overall responsibility for risk oversight within the Group.